mikel-brostrom/mikel-brostrom/README.md

 ### Hi there 👋
 I'm an engineer with interest in applied and R&D ML.
+I am known in github for pairing up SOTA real-time models with SOTA tracking modules.

-Currently building Yolov3 and 4 from scratch in PyTorch Lightning.
+Currently building Yolov3 and 4 from scratch in PyTorch Lightning and INT8 quantizing TFLite and PTLite models.

 I am an open source advocate.